mirliancakalli/supermarket/README.md

 #Implementation

-1-> Cashier login at the system
+1-> Cashier get

-2-> Cashier check single user by scanning card - >  he has all his information there, name, surname, purchase points ect
+2-> Cashier check single user by scanning card - >  all his information there, name, surname, purchase points ect

-3-> Cashier check all products and gives to the user amount to pay(total), same time he also gives to the user 2 more options to use purchase points with current purchase, get discount if enough or take any free packed of water if purchase points are enough.
+3-> Cashier check-out all products and calculates amount to pay(total), same time he also provides to the user 2 more options to use purchase points with current purchase, get discount if enough or take any free packed of water if purchase points are enough.

-	Option 1: user buys something and leaves -> validate cashier, userid,  add purchase, calculate points and add to user option 2: user buys something and uses purchase points to get discount for current bill, calculated purchase points are removed from user
+	Option 1: user buys something and leaves -> validate cashier, userid,  add purchase, calculate points and add to user option 2: user buys something and uses purchase points to get discount for current bill, validate cashier, userid,  add purchase  & calculated purchase points are removed from user(those used for dicount), redeemReward created
-	Option 3: user buys something and uses purchase points to get free water for current bill
+	Option 3: user buys something and uses purchase points to get free water for current bill validate cashier, userid,  add purchase  & calculated purchase points are removed from user(those used for free packet of water) , redeemReward created

-To Mention when Cashier gives to the User those 2 options for using purchasePoints, purchasePoints are those of previouis purchases.
+To Mention: when Cashier provides to the User benefits of using purchasePoints, purchasePoints are those of previous purchases.
 The current ones are stored and not used for that bill.

 APIs: